 Joan Aitken, Scotland’s traffic commissioner, has asked for hauliers throughout the industry to take steps to make the space where they keep their vehicles safe and suitable in order to protect their own drivers and members of the public.

-Hauliers often take steps to ensure the safety of their vehicles in order to reduce the cost of commercial fleet insurance but can overlook the human element and how safe the conditions at their sites are for their drivers.
+Hauliers often take steps to ensure the safety of their vehicles in order to reduce the cost of haulage fleet insurance but can overlook the human element and how safe the conditions at their sites are for their drivers.
 Joan Aitken is calling for hauliers to address this problem and her comments have come after she suspended haulage firm, Alex Campbell Haulage Ltd from the road for two months due to their operating centre being unsafe.
 This led to the fatal injury of another road user.

 Speaking about the incident, Joan Aitken had the following to say –